Technique Master class with Howard Fine

 About Participating in the Master Class

 Participants actively workshop their scenes, in front of the auditors, on three of the four days of the Master Class, and are expected to commit to approximately 20 – 30 hours of rehearsal prior to the event.
-To ensure participants get the most from the Master Class, The Studio provides an average of six hours of hands-on pre-Master Class preparatory tuition.
+To ensure participants get the most from the Master Class, The Studio provides an average of four hours of hands-on pre-Master Class preparatory tuition.

 $1250 ($250 deposit required upon acceptance into the Master Class.
 Remaining course fees payable in instalments).